AlpineMapsOrg/cmake_scripts/docs/AddRepo.md

    `ALP_EXTERN_DIR` defaults to `extern`. `DESTINATION_PATH` replaces this relative path.
 4. Creates the destination directory and clones into it if `.git` is absent.
-5. Uses shallow clones by default and full clones with the obsolete `DEEP_CLONE` argument.
+5. Uses shallow clones by default and full clones with the (now removed) `DEEP_CLONE` argument.
 6. Treats a `COMMITISH` containing a slash, such as `origin/main`, as a moving remote ref that must be fetched.
 This behavior is obsolete and should be removed.
    Only commitish starting with origin/ should be treated as remote tracking.